 - How can I ensure my child stays safe using an online learning platform?

 Choose a platform with robust security and privacy features, such as password protection, secure data storage, and strict adherence to privacy policies.
-Additionally, monitor your child’s online activities and set rules for safe and responsible behaviour.
+Additionally, monitor your child’s online activities and set safe and responsible behavior rules.